Thermal Camera SDK 11.3.0

 • Configuration file.
 Measurement fields defined here are always added first in the order they are specified in the file.
 As a result the first field always has the index 0.

 • Public API.
 You can use the addMeasurementField() method of the IRImager to add a field at runtime.
-On success the method returns the index you need to refer to the field when configuring this mode.
+On success it returns a MeasurementField handle that can be used to generate the channel configuration.
+Additionally, you can access the field index via the MeasurementField::getIndex() method.

 Fail Safe